philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 The above code basically says: If a click event propagates to the `<html>` element, hide the menu.
 If the click originated inside `#menucontainer`, stop the event so it never reaches `<html>`, thus only clicks outside of `#menucontainer` will close it.

-This is really, really terrible advice.
-It's basically equivalent to turning off the water in my leaky shower example.
-This technique completely ignores the possibility that any other code could be running on the site that needs to detect click events.
+This code is simple, elegant, and clever all at the same time.
+Yet, unfortutely, it's absolutely horrible advice.
+It's basically the equivalent of turning off the water in the leaky shower example.
+This method completely ignores the possibility that any other code could be running on the site that needs to detect click events.

-Unfortunately, it's the most upvoted answer, so this is what a lot of people do.
+But it's the Interent, and it's the most upvoted answer, so this is what a lot of people do.

-### Event Propagation
+## The Problem with Events

 Like a lot of things in JavaScript, DOM events are global.
 And as most people know, global variables make for messy, coupled code.